Latest News

 Good news: electricity production from fossil-fuels peaked in July, when the annual demand for air conditioners was at its peak.
 It has now started to decline as cooler temperatures reduce power demand.

-The bad news: July's fossil-fuel generation peak was the largest monthly total for the power sector in the United States since August 2021.
+The bad news: July's fossil-fuel generation peak was the highest in nine years and the U.S. power sector has seen its largest monthly emissions since August 2021.

 The uneven progress in U.S. efforts to transition from coal and gas power plants is highlighted by the mixed bag of milestones for generation and emissions.
 It also highlights the important role they continue to play within the U.S. electricity generation system.